Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Identity Management

 The front of the UChicago Card contains the University emblem, a large picture and name space, and space for a decorative picture.
 Note that the card is vertical to make it simple to read when hanging from a lanyard.
 Numbers and other information reside on the back of the card.

 RFID technology has been in use for some time.
 Our RFID card contains an antenna, which is energized when placed in a particular kind of magnetic field.
 Once activated, it then emits a weak, coded radio signal, which is detected by the reader.
 This is the reason that the card has to be in contact with, or very close to, the reader in order be read.
-RFID is an improvement over magnetic stripe technology because less physical contact between card and reader reduces wear and tear on the card.
+RFID is an improvement over magnetic stripe technology because less physical contact between card and reader reduces wear and tear on the card and is more convenient for those using such a card.

 The RFID feature of the UChicago Card does not store identifying information useful to persons outside the University.
 We only store the number assigned to the card itself on the RFID chip.
-In other words, the card number is not the ISO number, student ID, ChicagoID.
-It is simply a computer-generated number that belongs to that particular card.
-Because the information is not useful outside of the University, rogue readers are highly unlikely.
+In other words, the card number is not the ISO number, student ID, or ChicagoID.
+It is simply a single-purpose computer-generated number that is associated with that particular card.
+Because such information is meaningless outside of the University, rogue readers are highly unlikely.
 Also, because cardholders must bring their cards within inches of a reader in order for them to be read, users will almost certainly be aware of attempts to read their cards.

 The user must place the card near a reader for it to be read.
 This eliminates the ability of anyone to watch someone moving about by means of the card.